barriosjorge/gmt_docs/src/software_development/model_language_mapping/mapping_model_to_coffee.rst

 - Allow each individual State Machine to be tested individually
 - Arbitrary composition of hybrid control architectures (continuous and discrete behavior) inside each component

+The :ref:`StateMachine section <state_machine>` in the :ref:`model specification guide <modeling_guidelines>`
-State Machines can be defined by specializing the *StateMachine* class from the core framework by the following means:
+describes how to define an StateMachine in the model.
+State Machines can be implemented by specializing the *StateMachine* class from the core framework by the following means:

 - Defining a transition function ``ft: (I,S) -> S`` that takes as arguments